OlegYurchik/pyInstagram/README.md

 count - number of last comments records

+delay - delay between requests

+limit - limit of comments in one request

 settings - dict with settings for connection

-limit - limit of comments in one request

 ## Authorized agent